madeinouweland/appdevelopmentforeveryone/README.md

 ## Training material

-On this github repo you will find training material, demos and labs.
+In this github repo you will find training material, demos and labs.

 ## More info